sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/contribution.md

 There are many areas in which you can contribute, such as:

-1. the build infrastructure pipeline
+1. The build infrastructure pipeline.
-1. new features and functionality in new or existing microvisor image definitions
+2. New features and functionality in new or existing microvisor image definitions.
-1. support for new edge platforms
+3. Support for new edge platforms.

 ## New Features